Project estimation workflow for Tallyfy

 task

-Package everything into a clear basis of estimate report.
-Include your assumptions, methodology, data sources, and confidence level.
-Make it easy for approvers to understand how you got your numbers.
-Route to the right approvers based on estimate size.
-Be ready to defend your numbers - good documentation makes that conversation much easier.
+Pull everything together into a clear basis-of-estimate report.
+Include your assumptions, methodology, data sources, and how confident you are in the numbers.
+Make it easy for whoever's approving it to follow your logic.
+Route it to the right approvers based on the estimate size and your company's thresholds.
+Be ready to walk through your numbers - if you've documented things well, that conversation will be a lot smoother.

 Ready to use this template?